 Once run in, a pair of 40mm neodymium drivers dish up a balanced and even sound that's neither too rich nor too brittle.
 They're an easy listen and you can adjust the EQ settings via the Sony Headphones Connect App.
 If you're prepared to spend more, you can get better noise-cancelling tech.
 But if your budget's tight, these are money well spent.

 Read the full review: Sony WH-CH700N

-Read the full review: Bose QuietComfort 35 II
+Read the full review: Bose Noise Cancelling Headphones 700

 Sennheiser has tried to get around the usual reverberation issues of closed-back headphones by using Corning Gorilla Glass over the drive units on the HD 820s.
-And it works.
-Low frequencies have plenty of authority, with punchy bass.
-There's a high level of agility and precision too - the organisation is on point.
+And it works a treat.
+Low frequencies have plenty of authority, with punchy bass and there's a high level of agility and precision too.
+Dynamics shifts are rendered with skill, while organisation is on point.

 Read the full review: Sennheiser HD 820

 Aspirational.
 That's the word that describes these headphones.
 At £2800 ($3000, AU$4500), they're out of the reach of most of us, but if your budget can stretch this far, they deliver performance in spades.
 Sound is incredibly dynamic, with a spacious presentation and plenty of drive.

 Essentially, the Stellias are the closed-backed version of the Utopias – one of the finest-sounding pairs of headphones on the planet.
 As you'd expect, build quality is superb.
 High-quality leather and beautifully-machined metal pieces give the Stellias an aura of luxury.